Furius Baco

-Since opening, the ride has experienced some technical problems, and as a result has had to shut down for varying periods of time during opening hours.

 Description

-Furius Baco has the shortest height of any Intamin Accelerator Coaster, at 46 feet tall.
-Furius Baco is 850 meters long, lasts 55 seconds and cost 15 million euros to build.

-It features several large turns, with a long inline twist, and a finale turn over the lake.
-The ride also features a different seating arrangement to other Intamin Accelerator coasters, where the seats are attached to the side of the barrel themed trains.
-This gives the riders the ultimate floorless feeling, with no track beneath or above them.
-This arrangement has now been commonly dubbed as 'wing rider' trains.
+Furius Baco stands 46 ft feet tall, is 850 m long, lasts 55 seconds, and cost 15 million euros to build.
+It features several large turns, an inline twist, and a final turn over the lake.
+The ride also features Intamin's Wing Rider trains, a different seating arrangement to other hydraulically launched coasters built by the company, where the seats are attached to the side of the barrel themed trains.
 Each of the three trains have 6 cars, with two riders seated on each side of the track, allowing each train to hold 24 passengers.
-The seating style, being off the track rather than above or below, differs from many roller coasters and thus the outside seats can be somewhat rough.